ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 3, and the anticipated binary interpolation support in Python 3.5 will be aimed at carving out a subset of the binary interpolation functionality in Python 2 that is considered consistent with the Python 3 text model.
+The adoption of ``asyncio`` as *the* standard framework for asynchronous IO may also help the web development community resolve a long standing issue with a lack of a standard way for web servers and web frameworks to communicate regarding long lived client connections (such as those needed for WebSockets support) - Victor Stinner's backport to Python 2 of the core callback based APIs may help with that, even though the coroutine interface is different.

 In the web space, I believe the main thing to watch is the availability of Python 3 support for hosted application development.
-To take the three PaaS providers that first come to mind, Heroku already supports Python 3.3, but while OpenShift Enterprise supports Python 3.3, OpenShift Online currently still relies on a community cartridge for Python 3.3 support.
+To take the three PaaS providers that first come to mind, Heroku already supports Python 3.4, while OpenShift Online currently provides Python 3.3.
 Google App Engine currently offers only Python 2.7, and has not revealed any plans to offer Python 3 to their users.

 Python 3 is meant to make Unicode easier, so why is <X> harder?